-- Dishonesty; Non-Criminal Cheating: This Class II violation means copying/plagiarizing another's work and submitting it as one's own. - Dishonesty; Non-Criminal False Reporting: This Class II violation means: 1) Providing false information to a school official; or 2) Tampering with, altering or destroying an unofficial document, note or signature. - Dishonesty; Non-Criminal Failing to Report: This Class II violation means withholding information about an unofficial matter from a school official.
+- Dishonesty; Non-Criminal Cheating: This Class II violation means copying/plagiarizing another's work and submitting it as one's own. - Examples include but are not limited to: Looking at someone elses answers, holding a paper for another student to read and/or copy, opening book to answers, using electronic devices for answers, writing on the desk, submitting work that is not yours (ie. Plagiarism or AI), passing answers from one student to another, or altering answers. - o Stealing tests, answer keys, or another students work is considered THEFT.
+The offense will fall under the THEFT penalty of the code book. - Dishonesty; Non-Criminal False Reporting: This Class II violation means: 1) Providing false information to a school official; or 2) Tampering with, altering or destroying an unofficial document, note or signature. - Dishonesty; Non-Criminal Failing to Report: This Class II violation means withholding information about an unofficial matter from a school official.